* Updated for 2018!

 The parts comes as a combination of different equipment that forms a system.
 It is possible for one to forget some of the important components, and one should have a list of the basic tools.
 Quality remains an integral element during your selection, but getting the right set up goes a long way in facilitating good podcasting results.
 Whilst one can record directly into a computer, the following gear makes it up:

-A microphone is one part of the kit picks up the voice during a podcast session.
+A microphone is one part of the podcasting kit picks up the voice during a podcast session.
 One has an option to pick pop screens and filters in order to make the sound cleaner.
-There are two types of microphones: dynamic and condenser.
+There are two types of recording microphones: dynamic mic and condenser.
 However, each type has its advantages and disadvantages.
+Personally, for ease of use, I recommend a usb microphone and don’t forget the pop filters and an extra microphone cable!

 A mixer helps a podcaster adjust the volume and effects during a podcasting session.
 It comes in handy when there are more than one person in one session.
 It becomes easy for one to adjust the effects well ahead of time before the next comes live while recording.